dgamboa/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+**Answer:** `useRouteMatch` allows us to add nested routes to application by simulating route navigation as a function of client-side state.
+In other words, we can navigate a single-page app by re-rendering the components that change but not the whole page from the server.
-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?
+**Answer:** form validation is a way to ensure we receive the data we need from users before they submit a form.
-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.
+**Answer:** end-to-end testing checks that the entire user experience of an application works as intended and is resilient against edge cases.

 ## Instructions